cap-security-cartel/report-generator/source/report.md

-##
+## High

 ### Interest double counting in `maxRealization`

-## Description In the `maxRealization()` function, the maximum interest that can be realized is calculated as the difference between the total debt token supply and the reserve's debt:
+**Description:** In the `maxRealization()` function, the maximum interest that can be realized is calculated as the difference between the total debt token supply and the reserve's debt:

 ```solidity
 if (totalDebt > reserve.debt) {